sempostma/copy-data-url-chrome-extension/README.md

 Added support for the file:// protocol and inline svg.

-Icon attribution information can be found here: assets\icon-licensing.txt
+Icon attribution information can be found here: assets/icon-licensing.txt